socd06/aws_deepracer/README.md

 def reward_function(params):
     ###############################################################################
     '''
-    Example of using waypoints and heading to make the car in the right direction but also using the steering angle to make the car go faster on straight lines
+    Example of using waypoints and heading to make the car in the right direction
     '''
     import math
     # Read input variables